cloud-coder/docker-lab-2016/part-1/lab-instructions.md

 * You explored the NGINX container you created from the Docker Hub image
 * You created your own NGINX image using Dockerfile that allowed you to customize the base NGINX image with repeatable instructions
 * You created a container from the custom image you built using a Dockerfile
-* You accessed the running webserver in your container and see your customizations
+* You accessed the running webserver in your container and saw your customizations
 * You learned basic docker commands to list, and delete images and containers.